 Foodbanking was brought to Australia by Jeanne Rockey AM, who had seen a food bank in Los Angeles in 1991.
 She pitched the idea to her close friend, founding philanthropist Charles Scarf.
 In 1992 he established the Sydney Foodbank in partnership with John Perrottet and St Vincent De Paul, with generous donations from notable figures including Frank Lowy, David and Colleen McIntosh and the NSW Labor Government.

 In 1995 Sydney Foodbank was renamed Foodbank NSW.
-In 2014 it became Foodbank NSW & ACT and in 2015 it moved into a new purpose-built facility in Glendenning.
+In 2014 it became Foodbank NSW & ACT.

-In 1995 Foodbank Queensland was founded by “Mr Queensland” Clem Jones AO and Ian Brusasco AO.
-Foodbank Queensland quickly scaled up to achieve significant volume throughput by working closely with the abundance of fruit and vegetable farmers in the state.
+In 1995 Foodbank Queensland was founded by Clem Jones AO, Ian Brusasco AO AM and David Muir AM to address the critical food relief needs affecting Queenslanders.
+Foodbank Queensland quickly scaled up to achieve significant volume by working closely with fruit and vegetable farmers in the state.

-In 2000, Foodbank SA was launched by the Governor of South Australia The Honourable Sir Eric James Neal AC.
-It now has Foodbank Food Hubs in Berri, Mount Gambier, Whyalla, as well as centrally located sites in Edwardstown, Bowden, Christies Beach and Elizabeth.
+In 2000, Foodbank SA was launched by the Governor of South Australia, The Honourable Sir Eric James Neal AC.
+It has Foodbank Food Hubs in Edwardstown, Christies Beach, Berri, Davoren, Murray Bridge, Woodville, Ceduna and Alice Springs, as well as branches in Mount Gambier, Whyalla, Riverland

-In Victoria material aid and food relief had commenced in 1930, with the State Relief Committee responding to widespread distress caused the Great Depression.
-Its works continued, including under the guidance of renowned philanthropist Dame Phyllis Frost from the mid-60s to 2000.
+In Victoria material aid and food relief had commenced in 1930, with the State Relief Committee responding to widespread distress caused by the Great Depression.
 In 2006, the then Victorian Relief Committee merged with Foodbank to become VicRelief Foodbank.
 It formally changed its name to Foodbank Victoria in 2011.

 In 2009, Foodbank NT was established by Baptist Care in Darwin.

-In 2010, philanthropist Jan Cameron donated of a 10-year lease on a warehouse and along with a grant from the Tasmanian Government Foodbank was established in Hobart.
-In 2017 it also opened a facility in Devonport.
+In 2010, philanthropist Jan Cameron donated a 10-year lease on a warehouse and along with a grant from the Tasmanian Government Foodbank Tasmania was established in Hobart.
+In 2017 it opened a facility in Devonport.